Zhou Lab

 Postdoctoral Fellow

+We are looking for postdoctoral fellows to work at the intersection of genomics and AI.
 Ideal candidates should have Ph.D. or equivalent degrees in Computational Biology, Computer Science, Statistics, or a related field at the expected start time.
 Prior research experience in any areas including regulatory genomics, statistical or evolutionary genetics, single-cell genomics, computational structural biology, machine learning, or statistics is a plus but not required.
 This is a full research position, but teaching opportunities can be provided if desired.
-Fully remote position is possible.
 If interested, please email your CV, a brief description of your previous works, and your future research interests to [email protected].

 Undergraduate Student